tuur/CalibrationSlopeInterceptPython/README.md

 Calculation of calibration slope, calibration intercept, and calibration in the large for binary prediction models in Python.

 ### Short description:
-Python implementations of calibration slope, calibration intercept, and calibration in the large for prediction models with a binary outcome.
+Python function to calculate calibration slope, calibration intercept, and calibration in-the-large for prediction models with a binary outcome.

 ### Reference (for explanation about how to interpret these measures)
 Van Calster B, Nieboer D, Vergouwe Y, De Cock B, Pencina MJ, Steyerberg EW.
 A calibration hierarchy for risk models was defined: from utopia to empirical data.
 Journal of clinical epidemiology.
 2016 Jun 1;74:167-76.